Top Pick for

 Sling carriers are more suitable for young babies.
 Slings are made mostly from stretchy supportive fabric and worn across your shoulder with baby sitting across your body.
 This creates a cosy position for your baby and feels intimate and safe.

-A pouch sling has a loop of fabric that hugs your body with a pouch for baby to sit in, while a ring sling uses two rings to thread material through for more secure carrying.
+A pouch sling has a loop of fabric that hugs your body with a pouch for baby to sit in, while a ring sling uses 2 rings to thread material through for more secure carrying.

 Slings are not suitable for older babies and don't offer as much support or padding as other carriers.

 Wraps are similar to slings in that they work well for younger babies and help you keep your baby as close as possible.